How to outsource: A decision-making guide for entrepreneurs

-Outsourcing an operation to a supplier also results in a loss of expertise within the company.
+Outsourcing an operation also results in a loss of expertise within the company.

 Sharing insider information

-It is therefore important to take the time to choose a trusted supplier.
-If required, include confidentiality clauses in the agreement you sign with them.
+It is therefore important to take the time to choose a trusted supplier and to include confidentiality clauses in the agreement you sign with them.

 4. How to outsource?

-After a preliminary analysis, if you decide that outsourcing would be beneficial, the next step is to define the exact work to be outsourced and how this will be done.
-There are several things to look for to ensure that the process goes well.
+After a preliminary analysis, if you decide that outsourcing could be beneficial, the next step is to define the exact work to be outsourced and how this will be done.
+There are several things to examine to ensure that the process goes well.